jfromaniello/node-windows-eventlog/README.md

 ## About win32 native modules

-If you are looking on how to create native modules in windows follow [this great tutorial](https://github.com/saary/node.net/).
+If you are looking on how to create native modules in windows follow [this great tutorial](https://github.com/saary/node.net/) and [this other post](http://joseoncode.com/2012/04/10/writing-your-first-native-module-for-node-dot-js-on-windows/) by me.

 ## License